Monday, February 14th, 2022

 Measure the effectiveness of your security program continuously.
 These should introduce metrics that help identify areas of excellence, weaknesses, and threats that require immediate attention.
-A big step in this process is to determine the desired business and risk management outcomes, so metrics more clearly guide decision-makers toward improvement.
+A big step in this process is to determine the desired business and risk management outcomes.
+Then metrics can more clearly guide decision-makers toward improvement.

 Effective communication with board members and executives is vital to getting your cybersecurity agenda across.
-Supplying your board with the right information can ensure they can support your goals to protect against today’s often unpredictable security threats.
+Supplying your board with the right information ensures support for goals to protect against today’s often unpredictable security threats.

 3. Conduct an independent gap analysis 3 months in advance

 Get an independent view of your current cybersecurity state and present the facts.
 Even if you do have a good security team in place, independently reviewing your systems on a regular basis helps you get an accurate picture of your risks are and how you benchmark against best practices.
-If your organisation has a strict compliance mandate, chances are that your clients or regulatory bodies request regular proof of third-party audits.
+Strict compliance mandate will mean that your clients or regulatory bodies request regular proof of third-party audits.
 A third-party auditor can help you understand how your organisation’s security architecture compares with those of your peers, how it compares to industry standards and what your overall security maturity level is.
-Conducting a gap analysis is a great way of understanding which specific areas of security you need to focus on improving.
+Conducting a gap analysis is a great way of understanding which areas of security you need to focus on improving.
 The results of this gap analysis can be added to your risk register, which is then tracked, quantified and actioned.
-A snapshot of the risk register can be presented to the board which greatly facilitates the budget discussion.
+A snapshot of the risk register is presented to the board which greatly facilitates the budget discussion.

 4. Bridge the Gap